qwertie/LoycCore/collections/alists-part3.md

 ## `SparseAList<T>` for syntax highlighting

-The first version of my syntax highlighter simply kept track of the lexer state at the beginning of each line.
+The first version of my syntax highlighter for [LES](https://github.com/qwertie/LoycCore/wiki/Loyc-Expression-Syntax) simply kept track of the lexer state at the beginning of each line.
 This basically worked, but there was a challenge or two [I forgot the details because it's been many months since I worked on it], and it didn't allow me to efficiently add "higher-level" syntax highlighting.
 I wanted to offer syntax highlighting not just of tokens, but also of higher-level elements (using C# as an example, imagine highlighting data types and method names).

 The simplest way to do this is to parse the entire file, which is slow.
 I did not (and don't) know how to achieve incremental parsing, but I felt that I could at least achieve incremental _lexing_, which would speed up the parsing process because lexical analysis tends to account for around half of total parsing time.
 My idea is that I would build a list of all non-space tokens in the file and the location where each token starts.
 Then, when the user types stuff, I would re-lex a small region starting before the edit location, in real time, an this would be a very fast operation (most of the time, anyway).
 The parser would still have to reprocess the entire file, but it would run on a timer, waiting at least one second or so between each parse.
 This parser would run on a background thread and could operate on a frozen version of the token list in case it changes on the other thread (remember, `AList` supports fast cloning).